razerofficial/CSharp_SampleApp/README.md

 ![image_2](images/image_2.png)

-* If you don't have Chroma chardware, you can see Chroma effects with the [Chroma Emulator](https://github.com/razerofficial/ChromaEmulator)
+* If you don't have Chroma hardware, you can see Chroma effects with the [Chroma Emulator](https://github.com/razerofficial/ChromaEmulator)

 <a name="about"></a>